 Dairy free whipped filling directions:

 Your coconut milk will whip the best when the cans are chilled in the fridge for at least one day.
 I also put my bowl and mixers in the freezer for at least an hour to help it along.
 Get just the cream out of the coconut milk can by pouring the water out.
 Dump the cream into your mixing bowl and mix in the rest of the filling ingredients.
 Whip until smooth and soft peaks have formed.
 Depending on your coconut milk, you may or may not need a thickener.
 The mixture without a thickener will also get harder in the fridge, so you do not need a thickener if you don’t want to add one.
-I did go ahead and added 1 T of xanthan gum and it made it just the consistency that I was looking for.
-You can also use arrowroot powder if you have it.
+I did go ahead and added 1 tablespoon of arrowroot and it made it just the consistency that I was looking for.

 Whip together ingredients until smooth and creamy – about 10 minutes.

 Once the filling is spread all over, now it’s time to roll it back up.
 I used the parchment paper again to help aid me in making a nice tight roll.
 But, this time around, do NOT roll the parchment paper up with the roll.
 My roll did crack in a few places, but that’s ok.
 Just roll it up nice and tight.
 I also used some plastic wrap to get it even tighter and then you want to place in the fridge for at least an hour.
-Because my roll cracked (and allegedly fell out of the fridge – see story above), I had to serve it by slicing it into 1 inch slices.
-Once it was cut, no one could tell it was cracked at all.
-It looked and tasted delicious!
 Enjoy!

-ps.
+P.S.
 If your pumpkin roll cracks as you roll it up, see picture caption above for options you can do to mask the cracks!
-Even if it totally cracks all the way through, don’t sweat it – I got you covered ;)
+Even if it totally cracks all the way through, don’t sweat it – I got you covered 😉Disclaimer and Affiliate Disclosure Information